samus-io/tablab-steps/steps/OUECEonguao1BUcjiaLAtCMD2BbeWlABVAy/en/README.md

 * The EICAR test file is a non-malicious computer file that was developed by the `European Institute for Computer Antivirus Research (EICAR)` to safely test antivirus and security systems.
 * It is intended to activate antivirus and security system responses as a real malware file would, but without any risk of actual harm.
 * The EICAR file contains a simple ASCII text file with a specific character sequence that antivirus programs recognize as a malicious file.
-The simplest version of the EICAR file content is as follows.:
+The simplest version of the EICAR file content is as follows:

   ```text
   X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*